 - ½ teaspoon pink Himalayan salt

 - 3 cups cooked chickpeas drained and rinsed (about two 15-ounce cans)

 - green onion for garnish

 - watermelon radish for garnish

 - lime wedges for garnish

-- In a pot on the stove turn on the heat to medium and add the onion, tomato sauce, diced tomatoes, minced garlic cloves, ginger, curry powder, turmeric, garam masala, paprika, salt and pepper.
-Blend to combine and cover and simmer for 20 minutes and add the chickpeas after 10 minutes.
+- In a pot on the stove turn on the heat to medium and add the onion, tomato sauce, coconut milk, diced tomatoes, minced garlic cloves, ginger, curry powder, turmeric, garam masala, paprika, salt and pepper.
+Stir to combine and cover and simmer for 20 minutes.
+Add the chickpeas after 10 minutes.
 If it starts to bubble on the sides turn the heat down slightly.

-- Serve the chana masala over rice and garnished with fresh lime juice, cilantro and green onions.
+- Serve over the rice or quinoa and garnish with fresh lime juice, cilantro, watermelon radish, and green onions.

 Pin This Healthy Chana Masala Recipe!